A new method for flow-based network intrusion detection using the inverse Potts model: Results

-In summary, the results presented in this subsection show that EFC can correctly discriminate between the two flow classes considered, \ie benign and malicious, and the results are consistent for all datasets considered.
-In addition to that, we observe that the classification threshold was defined based on a specific training distribution and can be applied to a different data distribution or domain.
-Such an observation contributes to the claim that EFC is adaptable to different domains and does not overfit data.
-In the following subsection, classification results are shown for different classifiers and compared with the results obtained for \ac{EFC}.
-In the next subsection, comparative results are presented.
+In summary, the results presented in this subsection show that EFC can correctly discriminate between the two flow classes considered, \ie benign and malicious, consistently across all datasets considered.
+In addition, it was shown how the total energy of different attack classes can be broken down and analyzed in detail.
+This is illustrative of the white box nature of the statistical model inferred by EFC.
+In the following, classification results are shown for different classifiers and compared with the results obtained for \ac{EFC}.